ouhft/COPE/docs/deployment.rst

     vi local.env                           # set debug to off, and then create a secret key, and set Static and Media root to the htdocs directory python manage.py check                 # Should return 0 errors python manage.py migrate
-    python manage.py createsuperuser       # superuser is 'carl' python manage.py loaddata config/fixtures/01_hospitals.json
+    python manage.py collectstatic         # NB: Should point to the htdocs folder and ask for confirmation python manage.py createsuperuser       # superuser is 'carl' python manage.py loaddata config/fixtures/01_hospitals.json
     python manage.py loaddata config/fixtures/02_persons.json
     python manage.py loaddata config/fixtures/03_gradings.json

 Now do a quick sweep of the files to ensure permissions are suitably set so far...::